AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Abstract

 \section{Abstract}

 Equipping agents with memory is essential for solving real-world long-horizon problems.
 However, most existing agent memory mechanisms rely on static and hand-crafted workflows.
 This limits the performance and generalization ability of these memory designs, which highlights the need for a more flexible, learning-based memory framework.
 In this paper, we propose \ourwork, which reframes memory management as a dynamic decision-making problem.
 We deconstruct high-level memory processes into \textbf{fundamental atomic CRUD} (Create, Read, Update, Delete) operations, transforming the memory workflow into a learnable decision process.
-By combining supervised fine-tuning with reinforcement learning, \ourwork learns an autonomous, task-aligned policy to orchestrate memory behaviors tailored to specific task demands.
-Experimental results across 3 long-context benchmarks demonstrate that the trained AtomMem-8B consistently outperforms prior static-workflow memory methods.
-Further analysis of training dynamics shows that our learning-based formulation enables the agent to discover structured, task-aligned memory management strategies, highlighting a key advantage over predefined routines.
+Through widely used reinforcement learning~(GRPO), \ourwork learns an autonomous, task-aligned policy to orchestrate memory behaviors tailored to specific task demands.
+Experimental results across 3 long-context QA benchmarks and 2 web benchmarks demonstrate that the trained model consistently outperforms prior static-workflow memory methods.
+Further analysis of training dynamics shows that our learning-based formulation enables the agent to discover structured, task-aligned memory management strategies, highlighting a key advantage over predefined workflows.